Corstiaan84/fluxmatix.aspnetcore.taghelpers/Readme.md

 #### Multiple editors on the same page

-To add multiple Quill editor to the same page, make sue to set element ids on both the Quill javascripts tag and the individual Quill editor tags.
+To add multiple Quill editor to the same page, make sure to set element ids on both the Quill javascripts tag and the individual Quill editor tags.
 Notice the corresponding ids on both the javascript tag and the editor tags.

 Javascript: